x

 Credit: WTHR

-The DRIVEN NeuroRecovery center, powered by Neurohope, is already providing wellness and rehab: it opened to patients last week.
+The DRIVEN NeuroRecovery Center, powered by Neurohope, is already providing wellness and rehab: it opened to patients last week.

 Schmidt said all of it is also affordable.
 He said he was lucky to have had professional athlete insurance and a stable support system when he got injured.
-Most people don't have that luxury.
-So this facility levels the playing field for all.
+Most people don't have that luxury, so this facility levels the playing field for all.

 "PTs, OTs, therapists, their biggest regret is they have to go in every day and tell clients they're out of insurance, they have to go home, even though they're not ready.
-So this will be a place to send them," Schmidt explained.
+So this will be a place to send them," Schmidt said.
 "We try to go at it from every angle and bill insurance if they have it.
-But if not, we get creative and the foundation raises money for those that don't have the money to be their otherwise."
+But if not, we get creative, and the foundation raises money for those that don't have the money to be their otherwise."

 Schmidt couldn't be prouder of what's happening here: helping others survive and thrive.
 Conquer Paralysis Now is seeking sponsors for Phase 2 of this project, with the adaptive sports fields.